appscode/cloudid/docs/reference/pre-k_machine_node-ip.md

 ### Options

 ```
   -h, --help             help for node-ip
-      --ifaces stringSlice   Comma separated list of interface names.
+      --ifaces strings   Comma separated list of interface names.
 If empty, all interfaces are checked.
 ```

 ### Options inherited from parent commands